Marloes and St Brides

 SAILING & KAYAKING Nearby Dale is a very sheltered bay suitable for learning to sail or trying out windsurfing or kayaking.
 The sheltered north coast of the Marloes peninsula makes very good kayaking for experienced paddlers -but please make sure not to disturb seals or breeding birds.

-For hiring of equipment and training course see WEST WALES WINDSURFING.
+For hiring of equipment and training course see WEST WALES WATERSPORTS.

 FISHING There is good beach and rock fishing in the area.